 Amanda was born in London, brought up in Los Angeles, and educated in England.
 She attended Sarah Lawrence College and Columbia University in New York, and Lady Margaret Hall in Oxford.
 She received her doctorate in 18th Century British History from Oxford University in 1998.

+Since taking up gardening, Amanda has become increasingly obsessed with all things horticultural.
+She is happy to discuss the finer points of pruning with anyone who’s interested.
 She is the daughter of Carl Foreman, the Oscar-winning screenwriter and producer of many film classics including, The Bridge on the River Kwai, High Noon, Born Free, Young Winston and The Guns of Navarone.

 Amanda divides her time between London and New York.
 She is married and has five teen children.